 3.9% of the business executives had a score of 30 or higher, which is the minimum threshold to be clinically considered a psychopath.
 That means that there were 2 to 3 times more psychopaths among the business executives than in the normal population (that’s a lot).

 Holmes’ Machiavellianism allowed her to be hailed as a role model for females entrepreneurs while she bullied her way to unlimited power

-There is a very interesting caveat to that Hare’s study.
+There is a very interesting caveat to the Hare’s study, though.

 The caveat is, in part, worrying.
 But in part, it also holds the keys to a solution.

 Here it is: the psychopaths from Hare’s study received poor evaluations from their superiors.
 And they were correctly identified as poor team players and as having poor management styles.

 So it seems like it’s not true that psychopaths can go up undetected.
 They do are recognized as some sorts of a-holes -which makes sense-.